StreakYC/react-float-anchor/README.md

 you change the size of the contents of the anchor or float elements.

-The container div of the `float` element has its `rfaAnchor` property set to be equal to the `anchor` DOM element.
+The container div of the `float` element has its `rfaAnchor` property set to be equal to the anchorRef DOM element.

 ## Related